A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

 - Chemical flush: a decontamination procedure where a chemical like denatured alcohol is used for brake flushing and renewing your brake fluid quality.

-- Routine maintenance flush: involves draining out the old or dirty brake fluid entirely and replacing it with clean brake fluid.
+- Routine maintenance flush: involves draining out the dirty or old brake fluid entirely and replacing it with clean brake fluid.

 Why A Brake Fluid Flush Is Necessary